Last Updated on

 Had No Clue Actix-Web Was Dead

 I needed to write codes that authenticate users using an HTTP header.
 I was looking at Actix-web middleware but could not figure it out from the samples and documentation on actix.rs.
 So, I started searching the Internet for similar solutions using Actix-web Middlewares.
-Most of them are based on older versions of Actix-web.
+Most of them are using older versions of Actix-web.
 Some are not straight-forward.
 Others are not simple to follow.
 I kept searching for other posts and went to the Actix-Web GitHub repository.
 Then, I saw the Actix Project Postmortem from the author and read it.
-Yet I searched again the Internet, but this time, for what has started this blow-up.
+Yet I searched the Internet again, but this time, for what has started this blow-up.

 Starting to lose Actix-web impacts Rust.
-Steve Klabnik posted that Actix-web is dead.
-This is the first post I went to in search of answers.
-Apparently, the author of Actix-web got fed up with people pointing out his unintentional usage of unsafe.
+Steve Klabnik posted a blog post that Actix-web is dead.
+It was the first post I went to in search of answers.
+The author of Actix-web got fed up with people pointing out his unintentional usage of unsafe.

 I’ve never used unsafe unintentionally, I use it because I believe usage is safe.
 There was no any malicious intentions.
 I believed it held mutable aliasing invariant and I was very happy that someone found real problem.
 I wanted to solve the problem, just with a bit of creativity.